A History of Innovation and Growth

 1924 Hamilton Technical College is founded to provide technical and trades training in the Waikato region.
 The demand for skilled tradespeople after the Second World War leads to a surge in growth in the 1950s.

-1924 First building is erected on the corner of Anglesea and Nisbet Streets (this now historic building, well-known as the face of Wintec, is currently being renovated).
+1924 The first building is erected on the corner of Anglesea and Nisbet Streets (this historic building is well-known as the face of Wintec and underwent refurbishment in 2010).

 1983 Student residence is opened to provide students with accommodation close to the campus.